arindas/comprehending-linux/src/ch02-01-cpu-architecture.md

     - If false, it ignores the jump and allows the Instruction Pointer to increment to the next sequential instruction
   - If the instruction involves arithmetic it dispatches it to the ALU.
-    - If it only involves registers, we send it to ALU and wait for results on destinaton register.
+    - If it only involves registers, we send it to ALU and wait for results on destination register.
     - If it involves memory access, e.g. offsetting from a base memory address i.e adding some offset to a base memory address, this address addition is done on the ALU and the result address is stored on the register.
 The actual memory read or write back